 LB: in terms of promoting the region, there is the Finger Lakes Wine Alliance.
 Yes, it is that community of wine makers, growers.
 I counted that alliance.
 When did that alliance come in?

 JW: About 15 years ago, the Wine Alliance was formed.
-There presently is about 35 Finger Lakes Wine Alliancewineries that are member wineries.
+There presently is about 35 wineries that are member wineries.
 I’m on the board of directors for the Finger Lakes Wine Alliance.
 But our our mission is to promote brand Finger Lakes and to really showcase the wines in the wineries of the region and take our message outside of New York State and really get it out there through channels such as yours and through various other things.
 But we know we’re doing a super job on promoting quality natural wines in the region.
 And the Wine Alliance is championing that effort and trying to get the word out.

 It truly was a treat to speak with John about the Finger Lakes region.
 We continued the conversation to discuss more about Wagner Vineyards itself and his family’s history in the wine industry.
 Please subscribe to my podcast “Exploring the Wine Glass,” so that you don’t miss listening to the remaining conversation, including tips on what to do when you visit!